aws-samples/cdk-eks-container-insight/README.md

 ## Testing

-This construct adds a custom task to [projen](https://projen.io/), so you can test a full deployment of an EKS cluster with Karpenter installed as specified in `test/integ.karpenter.ts` by running the
+This construct adds a custom task to [projen](https://projen.io/), so you can test a full deployment of an EKS cluster with CloudWatch Container Insight installed as specified in `test/integ.containerinsight.ts` by running the
 following:

 ```sh